-For year ending 30 June 2014
+For year ending 30 June 2015

-It is with pleasure that I submit my report as the Senior Manager of Mount Beauty & District Community Bank® Branch.
+It is with pleasure that I submit my report as the Senior Manager of Mount Beauty & District Community Bank®Branch.

 This past 12 months has been an exciting, busy and enjoyable time for all involved.
-Mount Beauty & District Community Bank® Branch is extremely fortunate to have seven very capable, enthusiastic and professional staff members who are committed to providing the standard of service for which Bendigo Bank is renowned.
+Mount Beauty & District Community Bank® Branch and Corryong agency are extremely fortunate to have seven very capable, enthusiastic and professional staff members who are committed to providing the standard of service that Bendigo and Adelaide Bank Limited is renowned for.